mrzzmrzz/NABench/README.md

 # Install dependencies with pip
 pip install -r requirements.txt
 ```
-Alternatively, you can use poetry or another package manager with the pyproject.toml file.

 Download Data
 Download the necessary data from the Resources section above and unzip it into your project's root directory or a specified path.

 Generate Sequence Embeddings
 Our scripts directory provides a standardized embedding extraction pipeline for each model.
 To generate embeddings for a specific model, run:

 ```bash
 # Example for DNABERT
 bash scripts/dnabert/seq_emb.sh path/to/input/data.csv path/to/output/embeddings.pt